Dyvil/Dyvil-Language-Reference/syntax/lexical-syntax.md

         - `break` and `continue`.
         - `this` and `super`.
     - the start or a part of a String Interpolation Literal (5).
-- the first token in the next line is
+- the first token of the next line is
     - a period `.`.
     - a comma `,`.
     - a semicolon `;`.